Authorized Instructor Program

 Once the CFI Checkout is complete, the Senior Instructor will submit a Pilot Checkout which will be processed in Schedule Master, at which time the Instructor will receive an approval email, authorizing instruction in Plus One Flyers.

-• Instructors that have received their training within the Club may be given priority and special dispensation, at the discretion of the Director of Safety.
+• Instructors that have received their CFI training within the Club may be given priority and special dispensation, at the discretion of the Director of Safety.

 • * Instructors not meeting the minimum hour requirement, but having been training within the Club may have any of these requirements waived.
 A recommendation from their instructor is required prior to consideration.